 Dear Olympic View Families,

 In closing I, again, thank you for entrusting the OLV staff with your most precious treasure…your child; an Olympic View Student Scholar.
-Often I make school-wide announcements during our morning routine or on the intercom.
-Recently I have been challenging our scholars to “never give up “and to work at reading at home on Early Release days and the weekend.
-Often times I ask them how they are going to be respectful and responsible over the weekend, however, these announcements serve a specific and singular purpose; to ensure that they have a Voice, a Dream and BRIGHT future.
+Every day I am in classrooms and I ask our Scholars “What are you learning?” and “Why is it important?”
+These two questions are so important; they truly define the importance of school.
+I continue to challenge our scholars each day.
+Often times, during morning announcements, I'll ask them how they are going to be respectful and responsible over the weekend and show the world that they are an Olympic View Scholar wherever they are.
+These announcements, however, serve a specific and singular purpose; to ensure that they have a Voice, a Dream and BRIGHT future.

 Honored Principal of the OLV Family